 To take care of pet-related odors you need an air purifier that has an Activated Carbon filter.
 This type of filter usually acts as an added feature in air purifiers (both air purifiers mentioned before have this feature).

 For example, this Levoit purifier (pictured above) is another great option for a dog owner in a small apartment.
-Outfitted with a True HEPA and Activated Carbon filters, it covers all the bases when it comes to cleaning and freshening the air you breathe.
-Although it covers small square footage, it comes at a nice price and is more than enough for a small apartment dweller.
+Outfitted with 3-stage filtration, including True HEPA and Activated Carbon filters, it covers all the bases when it comes to cleaning and freshening the air you breathe.
+Although it covers small square footage, it is more than enough for a small apartment dweller.

 Get a calming pet crate for your pooch to deal with stress that won’t take up space in a small apartment